How can I help you?

 import 'zone.js';

-When using the lazy load grouping feature of the Grid, you can use the UrlAdaptor of DataManager when binding remote data to handle the lazy load grouping at the server-side.
+When using the lazy load grouping feature of the Grid, the UrlAdaptor of DataManager is used to handle server-side operations, including lazy load grouping.
 Along with the default server request, this feature will additionally send the following details to handle the lazy load grouping:

 public IActionResult UrlDatasource([FromBody] DataManagerRequest dm)